confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 Validates that all components on Cluster2 are pointing to the MDS on Cluster1.

-Validates IODC authenticate api for SSO in Control Center
+Validates OIDC authenticate api for SSO in Control Center

 ***